42thcoder/oss-ruby-sdk/docs/GettingStarted.md

 ### Bucket

 Buckets are containers for objects (the files you store on OSS).
+A single bucket typically stores the files, assets and uploads for an application.

+To create a bucket, you can: `Bucket.create('ruby-sdk', 'private', location: 'oss-us-west-1')`

 ### OSSObject